Adam Jerzy Czartoryski: Chief minister

-In 1805 Czartoryski accompanied Alexander to Berlin and to Olomouc, Moravia (now Czech Republic), as chief minister.
+In 1805 Adam Jerzy Czartoryski accompanied Alexander I to Berlin and to Olomouc, Moravia (now Czech Republic), as chief minister.
 He regarded the Berlin visit as a blunder, chiefly due to his distrust of Prussia, but Alexander ignored his representations, and in February 1807 Czartoryski lost favour and was superseded by Andrei Budberg.

-Though no longer a minister, Czartoryski continued still to enjoy Alexander's confidence in private, and in 1810, the Tsar candidly admitted to Czartoryski that in 1805 he had been in error and that had not made proper use of Czartoryski's opportunities.
+Though no longer a minister, Czartoryski continued still to enjoy Alexander I's confidence in private, and in 1810, the Emperor candidly admitted to Czartoryski that in 1805 he had been in error and that had not made proper use of Czartoryski's opportunities.

-The same year, Czartoryski left Saint Petersburg forever, but the personal relations between him and Alexander were never better.
-They met again as friends at Kalisz (Greater Poland) shortly before the signing of the Russo-Prussian alliance on 20 February 1813, and Czartoryski was in the tsar's suite at Paris in 1814 and rendered him material services at the Congress of Vienna.
-At the Congress of Vienna, Alexander had also been asked to agree to a divorce for the Empress Elizabeth so that she could marry Czartoryski.
+The same year, Czartoryski left Saint Petersburg forever, but the personal relations between him and Alexander I were never better.
+They met again as friends at Kalisz (Greater Poland) shortly before the signing of the Russo-Prussian alliance on 20 February 1813, and Czartoryski was in the emperor's suite at Paris in 1814 and rendered him material services at the Congress of Vienna.
+At the Congress of Vienna, Alexander I had also been asked to agree to a divorce for the Empress Elizabeth so that she could marry Czartoryski.
 This request was refused.

 Career in Congress Poland (1815–1831)

+Adam Jerzy Czartoryski, by Jan Piotr Norblin 1829.

-Czartoryski (seated) and sons.
-Standing to his right is Władysław Czartoryski.
+Czartoryski (seated) and sons in 1860.
+Standing to his left is Witold and on his right is Władysław Czartoryski.

 Constitutional period (1815–1830)

-It was considered that Czartoryski, who more than any other man had prepared the way for the creation of Congress Poland and had designed the Constitution of the Kingdom of Poland, would be its first namiestnik, or viceroy, but the tsar chose a general who had fought in the Grande Armée, Józef Zajączek.
+It was considered that Czartoryski, who more than any other man had prepared the way for the creation of Congress Poland and had designed the Constitution of the Kingdom of Poland, would be its first namiestnik, or viceroy, but the emperor chose a general who had fought in the Grande Armée, Józef Zajączek.
 Czartoryski was content with the title of senator-palatine and a role in the administration.

-In 1817, he married Princess Anna Zofia Sapieha.
+In 1817, he married Princess Anna Zofia Sapieha (1799–1864).
 The wedding led to a duel with his rival, Ludwik Pac.
+They had three children: Witold (1824–1865), Władysław (1828–1894) and Izabella Elżbieta (1830–1899), who in 1857 married Jan Kanty Działyński.

-On his father's death in 1823, Czartoryski retired to his ancestral castle at Puławy.
+On his father's death in 1823, Czartoryski retired to his ancestral Czartoryski Palace at Puławy.
 In 1824 he lost the charge of curator of the Wilno University, in relation with the Philomaths trial.
 He was replaced by Nikolay Novosiltsev.

 Insurrectional period (1830–1831)

 However, the 29 November 1830 uprising brought him back to public life.

-He became president of the provisional government established on 3 December and summoned (18 December 1830) the Sejm of 1831, which chose General Chlopicki as dictator.
-After Chlopicki's resignation (18 January) and the dethroning by the Sejm of Nicolas I as king of Poland (25 January), Czartoryski was elected chief of the Polish National Government by 121 out of 138 votes (30 January 1831).
+He became president of the provisional government established on 3 December and summoned on 18 December 1830 the Sejm of 1831, which chose General Chlopicki as dictator.
+After Chlopicki's resignation on 18 January and the dethroning by the Sejm of Nicolas I as king of Poland on 25 January, Czartoryski was elected chief of the Polish National Government by 121 out of 138 votes on 30 January 1831.